Resolve Debt

 Step 6: Prepare affirmative defenses

-Depending on the form your court requires, you’d either list your affirmative defenses separately or include them in your paragraph-by-paragraph responses.
+The forms you receive will tell you how to deal with affirmative defenses.
+You'll either list them separately or include them in your paragraph-by-paragraph response.
 Here are some common affirmative defenses:

 Statute of limitations

-Every state limits the number of years in which a debt can be pursued.
-Once that time has passed, the debt is time-barred.
-That means it's too late to win a judgment against you in court.
-The statute of limitations is an affirmative defense.
+Every state gives creditors a limited number of years to pursue you for debt that you owe.
+Once that time has passed, the debt becomes time-barred.
+That means it's too late for creditors to win a judgment against you in court.

 Fraud or identity theft